 An empath that doesn’t know they’re an empath isn’t soft or delicate.
 Most of the time, they’re confused because they don’t understand what’s happening internally.

-When you’re the scapegoat in a narcissistic family, and people tell you can’t be empathic, they are wrong.
+When you’re the scapegoat in a narcissistic family, and people tell you you can’t be empathic, they are wrong.
 Shahida Arabi did a study on a group of 733 adult children raised by a narcissistic parent, and this is what she wrote.

 Empathic adult children of a narcissist lack a sense of “deservingness” causing them to believe they are not owed anything, not even basic respect or decency.

 Dr. Ramani Durvasula calls this syndrome, “I’m not enoughers.”
 We are I’m not enoughers.
 If you want to learn more about believing in yourself again, and setting healthy boundaries, read my homepage.

 No one can tell you your story, and it only adds to the confusion when people make blanket statements about what an empath can and can’t be.